bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:30:16

 I don't like responses like that.
-I don't know if I collected this in the survey, but I think most people who use Bitcoin core actually use it actually as a wallet, use it through the GUI, including myself.
+I don't know if I collected this in the survey, but I think most people who use Bitcoin Core use it actually as a wallet, use it through the GUI, including myself.
 When I want to use it as a wallet, I use it through the GUI because I'm lazy.
 So having a good user experience in the GUI is important.